R3nPi2/Drupal-8-Skeleton/README.md

 # Drupal 8 Skeleton

-This is a Drupal 8 Skeleton (empty) installation based on this article: https://blog.netgloo.com/2016/05/14/configuring-drupal-8-for-a-simple-git-development-workflow/
+This is a Drupal 8 Skeleton (empty) installation with a Bootstrap (sass) Subtheme, based on this article: https://blog.netgloo.com/2016/05/14/configuring-drupal-8-for-a-simple-git-development-workflow/

 There are some changes during installation and configuration from the original article.